 Something else is going on.
 In a political culture where our identities and perceptions are increasingly shaped by political leanings, one party – one man, even – has been working hard to normalize, and give voice to, a certain kind of nativism.

 The question is whether, in an America that is observably becoming more diverse while also becoming hazily more skeptical about diversity, the fresh appeal of the GOP’s nativist message is reaching a climax.
-Or whether Trump is tapping into some deeper, darker, and broader still.
+Or whether Trump is tapping into something deeper, darker, and broader still.